kestra-io/docs/content/docs/configuration/index.md

 ### Forbidden Paths

-The `kestra.ee.java-security.forbidden-paths` configuration is a list of paths on the file system that the Kestra Worker will be forbidden to read or write to.
+The `kestra.ee.javaSecurity.forbiddenPaths` configuration is a list of paths on the file system that the Kestra Worker will be forbidden to read or write to.
 This can be useful to protect Kestra configuration files.

 ### Authorized Class Prefix

-The `kestra.ee.java-security.authorized-class-prefix` configuration is a list of classes that can create threads.
+The `kestra.ee.javaSecurity.authorizedClassPrefix` configuration is a list of classes that can create threads.
 Here you can set a list of prefixes (namespace) classes that will be allowed.
 All others will be refused.

 ### Forbidden Class Prefix

-The `kestra.ee.java-security.forbidden-class-prefix` configuration is a list of classes that can't create any threads.
+The `kestra.ee.javaSecurity.forbiddenClassPrefix` configuration is a list of classes that can't create any threads.
 Others plugins will be authorized.

 ```yaml
 kestra: